 Explores how language is organised as a resource for making meanings.
-Introduces students to the analysis of the core meaning-making level of language, the lexicogrammar, and equips students with the techniques to analyse and talk about the meanings being made in texts from a wide range of genres and registers.
+Introduces students to techniques of grammatical analysis which can be applied to analyse and talk about the meanings being made in texts from a wide range of genres and registers.